Demystifying HIV: Answers to FAQs on Prevention, Testing & Support

 What is HIV exactly?

 HIV is a virus that attacks the human immune system.
 There is no cure for HIV.
-Unlike some other viruses, such as the common cold, HIV cannot be cleared from the body.
-However, treatments are available.
-HIV attacks and destroys important immune system cells known as +CD4 T cells that help your body fight infections.
+HIV cannot be cleared from the body.
+Treatments are available.
+HIV attacks and destroys important immune system cells known as CD4 T cells that help your body fight infections.
 The more +CD4 T cells that are destroyed, the weaker your immune system can become.
 With fewer +CD4 T cells due to HIV, it can be harder for your body to fight illnesses and infections.

-Sex – higher risk if you’re the recipient of anal sex or have open wounds or have another STI.
+Unprotected Sex – you’re at higher risk if you’re the recipient of anal sex or have open wounds.
+If you have an STI, you have a higher risk for getting HIV.

 Sharing Needles – If you use a needle used by someone else, you’re at risk for contracting anything the previous person had.
-This can happen through injection drug use or using the same needles for tattoos and piercing (professional parlors ALWAYS discard used needles!
-Don’t trust uncredible locations or artists.).
+This can happen through injection drug use or using the same needles for tattoos or piercing (professional parlors ALWAYS discard used needles!
+Don’t trust unprofessional locations or artists).

 What is PrEP?